 Standard contract terms – A standard broadband contract is a two-way agreement, covering both your obligations as a customer, and your service provider in terms of the services you’ll receive.
 Broadband contracts usually run for 12, 18 or even 24 months and, in theory, the longer you can commit, the cheaper the price – although each provider tends to have their preferred contract length and won't vary from that.

-When a fixed-term contract ends, a provider is likely to steeply raise or ‘hike’ the monthly price of your service, unless the consumer switches to a new deal.
+In addition, when a fixed-term contract ends, a provider is likely to steeply raise or ‘hike’ the monthly price of your service, unless you switch to a new deal.
 That’s why when you know your contract is nearing completion, it’s worth shopping around between providers to secure a better deal.
 Thanks to Ofcom regulations, broadband providers must inform you when your contract is due to finish so you can decide what you want to do before it happens.

 Some deals offer fixed, cheap monthly rates, but also include extra costs like installation, delivery or activation fees – sometimes payable upfront.
 You may also have to purchase equipment, such as a router, although that's unlikely.
 We always show the extra costs that we're aware of, but be sure to read the fine print on the provider's website or in the contract terms if in doubt.